Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2131#issuecomment-2660681309) in [crewAIInc/crewAI] on 2025-02-15.
-  > *AI Summary: @Vidit-Ostwal has requested if the entire code for the project can be shared.
-It would be helpful to have the complete codebase available to better understand the project implementation and its functionality.*
+  > *AI Summary: @Vidit-Ostwal has suggested sharing the entire code in a single place.
+This will make it easier for everyone to access and review the code, facilitating better collaboration and understanding.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2102#issuecomment-2659922689) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that since the session ends well on their system, @ashishpatel26 should try updating the package that is causing issues.
-It is possible that the issue is due to an outdated package.*
+  > *AI Summary: @Vidit-Ostwal has suggested that @ashishpatel26 try updating the package they are using, as they have not experienced any issues with sessions ending prematurely.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2659884693) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue may be specific to your case, as they were unable to reproduce it.
-They recommend checking the goals and description provided to ensure accuracy or trying to get the output in a different format, such as JSON.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue might be specific to the user's case.
+They recommend checking the goals and description provided, or trying to get the output in a different format, such as JSON.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2659864458) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal suggests verifying if the file path where the crew is running matches the path in the terminal where the `crewai reset-memories -a` command is being executed.
-He highlights that this is crucial for a successful reset of crew memories.*
+  > *AI Summary: @Vidit-Ostwal has suggested confirming if the file path where the crew is running matches the path in the terminal where the `crewai reset-memories -a` command is executed.
+This will help ensure that the command is targeting the correct file.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2653744764) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested that we should determine if a string gets appended to the Python output.
-This is in response to @ninad-opsverse's observation.*
+  > *AI Summary: @Vidit-Ostwal has suggested that it would be helpful to verify whether the changes made to the build apply to the Python output as well.
+They have requested confirmation on whether these changes are reflected in both the Ruby and Python outputs.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/2071#issuecomment-2653722469) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested merging this pull request.*
+  > *AI Summary: @Vidit-Ostwal has suggested merging the current pull request.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2097#issuecomment-2651667767) in [crewAIInc/crewAI] on 2025-02-11.
   > *AI Summary: @Vidit-Ostwal has suggested incorporating a crew within a tool, along with parent agents.
-The tool should be capable of initiating a crew and being managed by a parent crew.
-This would allow for more granular control and flexibility in managing crews and agents, enabling users to tailor the setup to*
+The tool should possess the ability to initiate a crew, which would be managed by a parent crew.
+This approach aims to establish a hierarchical structure within the system.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2651664099) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested using a pre-computed or generalized manager.
-However, they believe it would be better to maintain control over the management process.*
+  > *AI Summary: @Vidit-Ostwal has suggested that although pre-computed or generalized managers can be used, it is beneficial to have direct control over the manager.
+This allows for customization and tailoring to specific requirements, ensuring optimal performance and meeting specific needs.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2092#issuecomment-2651660502) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested that the `human_input` function is called after a task is performed to ask for feedback on the generated response.
-Instead of incorporating additional context while the agent is requesting input, he recommends providing all necessary input during the `crew.kickoff()` function.
-This is believed to be a better*
+  > *AI Summary: @Vidit-Ostwal has suggested that the human input should be requested after the task is performed and it should be used to determine the quality of the generated response.
+Adding additional input context during crew execution is not recommended.
+Instead, all necessary input should be provided during `crew.kickoff()`.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2650913664) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal suggests including context, agents, and tools for Manager LLM.
-However, they note that Manager LLM is an agent itself, so it may not be logical to add `manager_note` for a single agent.
-Instead, they propose requesting descriptions, goals, and context from any agent, including the Manager LLM, to leverage*
+  > *AI Summary: @Vidit-Ostwal suggests providing context on available agents and tools for the manager LLM.
+They believe that the current approach creates an unnecessary distinction between the manager LLM and other agents.
+Instead, they propose that users could instruct the LLM to generate context for the manager LLM, utilizing information from other*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2111) in [crewAIInc/crewAI]: [BUG] LiteLLM call fails, when `human_input` set to True (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested that when the lite llm is called in a crew with `human_input` set to True, it should be given the user role in the messages to avoid issues where the crew fails for any user-provided input.
-This is because the lite llm does not have the user*
+  > *AI Summary: @Vidit-Ostwal has suggested resolving an issue where a crew fails to run properly with `human_input` set to `True`.
+The problem arises because the lite language model (LLM) used in the crew is not assigned the user role.
+As a solution, @Vidit-Ostwal proposed adding feedback in the user role.
+The issue*
 - Raised an [issue](https://github.com/BerriAI/litellm/issues/8467) in [BerriAI/litellm]: [Bug]: Support to Google AI Studio (2025-02-11).
-  > *AI Summary: @Vidit-Ostwal has suggested a summary of the issue they encountered while attempting to call the litellm API using Google Studio API.
-They encountered a BadRequestError due to unspecified contents in the GenerateContentRequest.
-To resolve the issue, they suggest specifying the contents for the request.*
+  > *AI Summary: @Vidit-Ostwal has suggested exploring a BadRequestError when attempting to call litellm with Google Studio API.
+The error stems from an unspecified contents parameter in the GenerateContentRequest.
+To resolve this issue, ensure that the contents parameter is specified before invoking the API.*
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested that when attempting to set up langfuse via Docker compose up as per the guidelines on https://langfuse.com/self-hosting/local, issues arise due to port 9000 being used by another system process.
-As a result, the database connection fails. @Vidit-Ostwal is interested in contributing a fix and requests assistance in*
+  > *AI Summary: @Vidit-Ostwal has suggested that the error "failed to open database" while setting up Langfuse via Docker Compose is due to port 9000 being used by another process.
+They have attempted to change the port, but believe that the port is being used internally elsewhere.
+They request assistance in identifying where*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that the example code in the documentation for using Azure OpenAI, Google AI, Vertex AI, and Cohere embeddings incorrectly uses the parameter `model` instead of `model_name`.
-They recommend updating the documentation to use `model_name` instead.*
+  > *AI Summary: @Vidit-Ostwal has suggested updating the documentation to address the discrepancy between the provided code examples and the actual parameters required by the embedder.
+In the code examples, the embedder takes the input of `model` instead of `model_name`.
+This issue is present across multiple examples, including those using Azure OpenAI Embeddings,*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/1984) in [crewAIInc/crewAI]: output_log_file should also suppport JSON format.
 (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding a JSON format option to the output_log_file, which currently has a .txt format that is not parsable.
-This enhancement would address issue #1970 and facilitate further analysis by providing a structured format for log data. @Vidit-Ostwal has expressed willingness to contribute a pull request implementing this*
+  > *AI Summary: @Vidit-Ostwal has suggested adding JSON formatting to the `output_log_file` for enhanced parsability and analysis.
+This feature is partially related to issue #1970. @Vidit-Ostwal is willing to contribute a pull request for this implementation.*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2112) in [crewAIInc/crewAI]: Added user message before calling litellm (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for issue #2111 by implementing a user message formatted by `feedback`.
-This addresses the issue that was causing problems with the formatting of this message.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for issue #2111 by adding a user message that is formatted by `feedback`.
+This change ensures that user messages are presented in a consistent and clear manner, enhancing the user experience and simplifying the message-formatting process.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue mentioned in issue #2067.
-The suggested fix addresses the problem described in the aforementioned issue, ensuring that the issue is resolved.
-This change will improve the overall functionality and reliability of the system.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue raised in #2067.
+Unfortunately, the comment does not provide any detailed description of the fix or its implementation.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested changes to resolve the memory reset issue raised in #2023.
-Their proposed modifications include:

-- Eliminating the CLI command for memory reset
-- Updating the documentation to reflect these changes
+  > *AI Summary: @Vidit-Ostwal has suggested addressing the memory reset issue raised in #2023.
+They propose additional changes including removing the CLI command for memory reset and making documentation updates.
+However, they emphasize that these changes should only be implemented if the proposed solution is deemed suitable.*

-However, @Vidit-Ostwal seeks confirmation on whether their proposed solution aligns with the project's objectives before implementing them.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested a change that addresses the documentation issue brought up in #2030.*
+  > *AI Summary: @Vidit-Ostwal has suggested fixing the documentation issue mentioned in issue #2030.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/1985) in [crewAIInc/crewAI]: Added functionality to have json format as well for the logs (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs as a JSON file when initializing the crew.
-By setting output_log_file to True or providing a file name and setting save_as_json to True, users can generate a JSON file containing an array of JSON events.
-This feature simplifies parsing and working with*
+  > *AI Summary: @Vidit-Ostwal has suggested adding the ability to save logs as a JSON file when initializing the crew.
+This can be done by setting `output_log_file` to a file name (e.g., "log.json") and enabling `save_as_json` by setting it to True.
+The generated JSON file will contain an array of JSON events, making*

 ## ⭐ Starred Repositories
 - Starred [bespokelabsai/curator](https://github.com/bespokelabsai/curator) on 2025-02-13.